Heat Pump Installation Considerations

 - Less visible

-- The temperature of each indoor unit can be set separately.
+- Note: The temperature of each multi-zone indoor unit can be set separately.
 However, if heat is only turned on in one room, a small amount of heat will still be delivered to the other rooms, potentially making some rooms uncomfortable.

 - Sizing — When sizing a heat pump indoor or outdoor unit, bigger is not always better.
-Smaller units tend to be more efficient and can often do a better job of air conditioning than oversized units.
+Smaller units tend to be more efficient and can often do a better job of heating and air conditioning than oversized units.

 Other considerations

-Beyond the outdoor and indoor units, here are some other things to consider during installation:
+Here are some other things to consider during installation: